 The Committee for Financial Affairs

-The Committee for Financial Affairs is made up by council members and experts from outside the student union, usually student union alumni, who give a strategic perspective on the use of finances in the student union.
+The Committee for Financial Affairs consists of council members and experts from outside the student union, usually student union alumni, who give a strategic perspective on the use of finances in the student union.

 The Honorary Committee

-The Honorary Committee includes members and alumni of the student union, and it decides for example on all acknowledgements that the student union grants.
+The Honorary Committee includes members and alumni of the student union, and it decideson matters such as all acknowledgements that the student union grants.

-The student union will have various working groups that support the work of the Council and the Executive Board.
-More information about the organs will be given once the work to define them begins in 2019.
+The student union has various working groups that support the work of the Council and the Executive Board.
+More information about the working groups will be given once the work to define them begins in 2019.